 History is the story of who we are as humans - who we are today, how this happened and who we might be tomorrow.
 Year 10 History examines the modern world post World War I, a time of political turmoil, global conflict and international cooperation.
-Students will learn about global and local contexts that have created the world we live in today.
-Year 10 examines the changing face of Australia both at home and on the world stage.
+Students will learn about World War II as well as the way it influenced the rights and freedoms we have in the modern world.

 In History students will typically, examine historical evidence, explore context, motivation and perspective.
-They will also research, identify appropriate evidence, construct essays, learn to view media critically and create meaning via different mediums - such as art, story writing, PowerPoint and many others.
+They will also research, identify appropriate evidence, construct essays, learn to view media critically.

-Brief Description Assessment Requirements Unit 1 World War II - Europe and the Pacific Short response Exam Unit 2 Rights and Freedoms: Can we trust Historical Films?
-Extended Response Unit 3 Popular Culture - The Changing World A multi-modal investigation
+Brief Description Assessment Requirements Unit 1 World War II - Europe and the Pacific In-class Essay Exam Unit 2 Hollywood and History A multi-modal investigation

-Associated Costs There are no additional consumable fees for financial members of the Student Resource Scheme Required Materials Book to write notes, A4 display folder, USB memory stick, pens, pencils, glue, coloured pencils/pens
+Associated Costs Potential low-cost excursion - pending permissions Required Materials Book to write notes, A4 display folder, USB memory stick, pens, pencils, glue, coloured pencils/pens